Jesse Alston

 Eduardo Gracia Escalante

 Eduardo is an MSc student in the School of Natural Resources and the Environment at the University of Arizona, where he is studying the impacts of the US-Mexico border wall on the mammal community of Organ Pipe Cactus National Monument and Pinacate Biosphere Reserve.
 Eduardo grew up in Hermosillo, Sonora, and received his BSc in Biology from Universidad de Sonora before working as a wildlife technician in northern Sonora and restoration technician for Borderlands Restoration Network in Patagonia, AZ.
 When he is not exploring nature, Eduardo enjoys gardening, reading, and cooking.
 También le gusta ayudar a otros a aprender español.
-Favorite mammal: Leopardus pardalis.
+Favorite mammal: Leopardus pardalis

 Click here for Eduardo’s CV.

-Click here for Margaret’s CV.
+Click here for Olivia’s CV.

 George LeGrange Opiyo

 George is an MSc student at Karatina University and research technician at Mpala Research Centre, where he works for the UHURU experiment and studies the movement behavior and habitat selection of rufous sengis (Galegeeska rufescens).
 He is a master small mammal handler, having worked with the National Museums of Kenya for years before starting work at Mpala.
 George grew up in Kisumu, Kenya, and received his BSc in Natural Resources and Wildlife Management at Karatina University.
 In his free time, he hones his basketball skills (modeling his game after Kevin Durant) and is known to wake up at 4 am to watch NBA playoff games.
-Favorite mammal: Tragelaphus imberbis.
+Favorite mammal: Tragelaphus imberbis

 Click here for George’s CV.